Thornhill, Cardiff: Transport

 Thornhill is served by Lisvane and Thornhill railway station which replaced Cefn Onn Halt railway station which closed in 1986.

 Thornhill is served by bus services operated by Cardiff Bus.
 The 27 and 28 service runs through Thornhill and terminates at the Central Bus Station at regular intervals.
-NAT Group have its C8 services, running from Taff's Well to Cardiff Bay, via Thornhill and Cardiff city centre.
+Adventure Travel operates its C8 services, running from Taff's Well to Cardiff Bay, via Thornhill and Cardiff city centre.
 Stagecoach service 25 follows a route along Thornhill road on its way to the University Hospital of Wales and Cardiff City Centre.
 This service replaced the A and B services in 2017.
 Stagecoach Wales have operated the 86 service since 1 April 2019 after Cardiff Bus withdrew from the route.
 Cardiff Council tendered for a new operator for two years after designating the 86 service as one of several new 'socially necessary' routes in Cardiff.

 The M4 motorway passes Thornhill between junctions 30 and 32 (but there is no Junction 31).